VladTaranu/Shapes2D/README.md

 **Shapes2D** is a useful Unity tool for easily creating art assets in the Unity editor.
-This Shapes2D fork that attempts to implement several temporary fixes:
+This Shapes2D fork attempts to implement several temporary fixes:
   * Added anti-aliasing toggle support for fixing the blurry sprites after export;
   * Introduced resolution multiplier in order to get rid of the pixelation in shapes;
   * Resolved problems with polygon/path editor in 3D scene view;